 Girls sit one exam (usually at their own primary or prep school) and the results are shared with the schools which she has applied for.
 In addition to the exam, individual schools decide on their own interview policy; for example, Channing School interviews all girls who have applied for a place whereas SHHS only interviews girls who have done well enough in the examination.
 Schools take into account three things when considering whether or not to offer a place: examination results, interview performance and reference from current school.

-This year, the closing date for registrations is Friday 11th November 2022 and the exams will take place during early December.
-Offer date is Friday 10th February.
-The deadline to accept is Monday 6th March 2023 BUT do we aware that some schools close their lists BEFORE this date if they have filled all the places quickly!
+This year, the closing date for registrations is Friday 8th November 2024 and the exams will take place on Friday 29th November, Tuesday 3rd December or Thursday 5th December 2024.
+The offer date is Friday 14th February 2025.
+The deadline to accept is Thursday 6th March 2025 BUT do be aware that some schools close their lists BEFORE this date if they have filled all the places quickly!
 Don’t delay in accepting an offer from your first choice school, if your daughter is lucky enough to be offered a place there.

-This year, however, a new (online) assessment process has been introduced.
+The exam format has not changed since 2023, when a new (online) assessment process was introduced.
 The aim is to go beyond testing only cognitive ability and performance and several new components have been introduced, which aim to assess the true potential of a child in creative thinking and problem-solving, alongside Maths, English and reasoning skills.

 They are designed to be a clearer reflection of a child’s underlying ability, strengths and potential and it is hoped by schools that they will be harder to prepare and be coached for.
 Thus it is also hoped that they will also reduce pressure on children facing 11+ exams.